xossiane/weatherlive/README.md

-# WeatherApp 🌈🌦️☂️
+# WeatherLive 🌈🌦️☂️

-Welcome to WeatherApp!
+Welcome to WeatherLive!
 This application provides real-time weather information, including temperature, humidity, wind speed, and a 5-day forecast for any city around the globe.
 Whether you're planning your day, a trip, or just curious about the weather, WeatherApp has you covered.

 ## Table of Contents 📖